Stochastic higher spin vertex models on the line: Generalizations, specializations and degenerations

 Recall that in case (3) of Proposition \ref{rem:stochweights} we assume that $q\in (0,1)$, $\nu = q^{-I}$ for $I\in \Z_{\geq 1}$, and $\alpha<-\nu$.
 With this choice of $I$, $\VI^I$ is finite dimensional and given by the span of $\{0,\ldots, I\}$.
 Consequently we must replace $\Ginf, \Gspace{k}, \Gmspace{k}, \Yinf, \Yspace{k}, \Ynspace{k}$ by $\Ginf_I, \Gspace{k}_I, \Gmspace{k}_I, \Yinf_I, \Yspace{k}_I, \Ynspace{k}_I$ as given at the end of Definition \ref{deftransprobJ1}.
 The construction of the zero range processes with transition operators $\highspinBoson{\alpha}{q\alpha}$ and $\revhighspinBoson{\alpha}{q\alpha}$ remains unchanged.
 However, in this finite spin case, we cannot define the exclusion process with a right-most particle (whose transition operator was $\highspinTASEP{\alpha}{q\alpha}$).
 This is because that construction required having an infinite gap and in the finite spin setting, that is not allowed.
 It may be possible to define an exclusion process with a doubly infinite state space, so long as the gaps between particles is bounded by $I$.
 However, as we have no use for that presently, we do not pursue it.
 Definition \ref{defweightsJ1} remains well-defined, even though $\varphi_{q,-\alpha,\nu}(s|y)$ is not necessarily positive (in fact, it has sign $(-1)^s$) for integers $0\leq s\leq y\leq I$.
 Likewise, the two equations of Remark \ref{rem:followingprop} remain valid (one readily observes that $1+\alpha q^{y-s}$ remains non-zero for our choice of $\alpha$ and for all $0\leq s\leq y\leq I$).

-Appendix \ref{sec:Bethe} describes how the Plancherel theory is modified for the present choice of parameters.
 The eigenfunction relation of Proposition \ref{prophighspindiagJ1} follows since the results of \cite[Corollary 4.5 (i)]{Borodin2014vertex} are stated in sufficient generality.
 It is also possible to show that the left-hand and right-hand sides of the relation in the proposition are analytic functions of $\nu$ and $\alpha$ in a suitable open domain which connects the parameters from case (1) of Proposition \ref{rem:stochweights} to the present choices.
 Analytic continuation then implies the extension of the relation to the present case.
 This argument only requires showing that for some fixed $z_i$, there is an open domain of $(\nu,\alpha)\in \C^2$ connecting case (1) and case (3) of Proposition \ref{rem:stochweights} such that the relation $\big\vert \tfrac{1-z_i}{1-\nu z_i}\, \tfrac{\alpha+\nu}{1+\alpha}\big\vert<1$ is preserved throughout the domain.
 This fact is readily checked.
 Proposition \ref{propqHahndiag} holds as written.

-We will not make use of Corollary \ref{cor:secrat} (though it holds with $\Wc^{k}_{\max}$ replaced by $\Wc^{k}_{I;\max}$ from Definition~\ref{def:Wmax}).
-We will also not make use of Definition \ref{def:welladapt} and there appear not to be natural examples of initial data satisfying the well-adaptness of Remark \ref{rem:welladapt}.
+We will not make use of Corollary \ref{cor:secrat} or Definition \ref{def:welladapt} and there appear not to be natural examples of initial data satisfying the well-adaptness of Remark \ref{rem:welladapt}.
 Since we have not formulated an exclusion process for these parameters, we do not have an analog of Theorem \ref{thmimplicit} presently.
 Theorem \ref{thm:Gduality}, however, holds for the choice of parameters.
 Since we cannot make use of well-adaptedness, we demonstrate this result by analytic continuation.
 Let us focus on establishing the first of the dualities (the other follows similarly)